Skip to main content

 },

-The above takes the photo property from the user object and passes that to the cloudinary.url() method.
-This method returns a full Cloudinary URL which looks like: https://res.cloudinary.com/account-name/image/upload/filename.jpg.
+This takes the photo property from the user object and feeds it to cloudinary.url().
+That method spits out a full Cloudinary URL: https://res.cloudinary.com/account-name/image/upload/filename.jpg.

 The application works at this point.
-Here are two screenshots of the same user profile - one before and one after the file upload.
+Two screenshots of the same user profile, before and after upload:

-Even though the file upload works, there's an obvious problem - the image is quite large!
-We want to use it as a thumbnail and/or a profile image.
-Ideally, it should show the users' face and be a lot smaller (both in terms of the actual pixel width as well as the file size).
+The upload works, but there’s an obvious problem.
+The image is huge.
+We want a thumbnail or profile image.
+It should show the user’s face and be much smaller (both in pixel dimensions and file size).

-Luckily, we have uploaded our image to Cloudinary, and can, therefore, serve it from Cloudinary too.
-We already saw how to generate a modified URL via a custom resolver - how about extending that resolver to allow for "options"?
-Options would be a list of parameters that we can specify via the query mutation that will modify the final Cloudinary URL.
+Good news: we’ve already uploaded to Cloudinary, so we can serve from Cloudinary too.
+We saw how to generate a modified URL via a custom resolver.
+What if we extended that resolver to accept “options”?
+Options would be parameters specified in the query that modify the final Cloudinary URL.

-The answer to our problem is a custom scalar type in GraphQL.
+The answer is a custom scalar type in GraphQL.

 Custom GraphQL Scalars

-What are scalar values in GraphQL?
-Those would be String, Int, Boolean (and there are a bunch of others as well).
+Scalar values in GraphQL are types like String, Int, Boolean (and a bunch of others).

 photo(options:"200, false, true, face")

-It'd be great if we could pass in some options.
-This means we need to update the type definition (schema) for User:
+We need to pass in some options.
+That means updating the type definition (schema) for User:

 type User {